chatbotkit/node-sdk/packages/nextauth/README.md

 # ChatBotKit NextAuth SDK

-The [ChatBotKit](https://chatbotkit.com) SDK for NextAuth offers a simple way to integrate your Next.js application with the ChatBotKit platform.
+The [ChatBotKit](https://chatbotkit.com) SDK for NextAuth.js offers a simple way to integrate your Next.js application with the ChatBotKit platform.

 ## Getting Started